acfatah/conventions-standards-and-guidelines/README.md

 is better than a bad foundation.

 - The function or module are not expected to be reused in the near future.

+- The duplication is not more than two.

 ### <a name='RefactorabilityMaintainability'></a>Refactorability (Maintainability)